yulangz/rocketmq/RIP-2-RocketMQ-Spring.md

 Add yourself as an @author to the .java files that you modify substantially (more than cosmetic changes).
 Add some Javadocs and, if you change the namespace, some XSD doc elements.
 A few unit tests would help a lot as well - someone has to do it.
-If no-one else is using your branch, please rebase it against the current master (or other target branch in the main project).
+If no-one else is using your branch, please rebase it against the current master (or another target branch in the main project).
-It might be required to change the package name of each classes before doing the final merge.
+It might be required to change the package name of each class before doing the final merge.
 ## Enhancement 4:  Demo and Tutorial docment
-For users quickly start to use the spring-rocketmq, we will provide demo and usage document.
+For users quickly start to use the spring-rocketmq, we will provide a demo and usage document.
 The orginal demo project is in https://github.com/aqlu/rocketmq-demo.git.
 The enhancement will move it into the RocketMQ samples project and with completed documentation.